dmacvicar/terraform-provider-libvirt/docs/providers/libvirt/r/domain.html.markdown

   added to the final domain inside of the [metadata tag](https://libvirt.org/formatdomain.html#elementsMetadata).
   This can be used to integrate terraform into other tools by inspecting the the contents of the `terraform.tf` file.
+* `cloudinit` - (Optional) The `libvirt_cloudinit` disk that has to be used by the domain.
+This is going to be attached as a CDROM ISO.
+Changing the cloud-init won't cause the domain to be recreated, however the change will have effect on the next reboot.

 The `disk` block supports: